-Each of these structures consisted of heavy timbers only available from the virgin forests of the Backcountry during this colonial period.
-Frightened settlers would rush to these places of refuge during times of attacks by marauders and Cherokees.
+during times of attacks by marauders and Cherokees.
 Based on expert scrutiny of the existing blockhouse and descriptions from several eyewitness sources (detailed shortly), the hewn heart pine logs indicate Anderson's Fort was possibly a converted barn, as was the modus operandi of the times.
 The settlers built these forts in haste, so renovating existing houses or barns would have been faster than starting from scratch.
 Since the buildings were shared with community members, not just a single family, it makes sense that construction was also a cooperative event.

-In 1758, the Cherokees retaliated against the incursion of Grindal Shoals settlers into their prime hunting lands.
+In 1758, the Cherokees retaliated against the incursion of settlers from Grindal Shoals into their prime hunting grounds.
 Across the Backcountry, frightened pioneer families rushed to build forts to protect against Native American attacks.
 These forts were often crude, hastily built structures, often on the property of leading families.
-Hardening a house or barn with stockade fencing and abatis was quicker than starting from scratch.112
+Hardening a house or barn with stockade fencing and abatis was quicker than starting from scratch.

 Anderson's Fort went by several names and variations of those names, such as Fort Anderson.
-With the advent of the Revolutionary War and garrisoning by Tories113 (British sympathizers), Anderson's Fort became the Tory Fort on Thicketty, Fort Thicketty, and Rocky Ford.
+With the advent of the Revolutionary War and garrisoning by Tories (British sympathizers), Anderson's Fort became the Tory Fort on Thicketty, Fort Thicketty, and Rocky Ford.
 Historical records use differing spellings such as Thickety, Thickell, Thickette, and others.
-The fort sits between Rocky Ford Creek, a tributary of Thicketty Creek, and Goucher Creek, all of which eventually combine and flow into the Pacolet River.
-Today, this area is called the Goucher (pronounced go-cher) community.
+The fort sits